 This includes giving you time to 'get out of the building’ and gather information about:

 - The people that have the problem you are attempting to solve;

 - The people who influence or support the impact of your research outputs;

 - The most important aspects of the solution to develop; and

 - The first versions of your value proposition

-For more information on the Navigator and Validator program register for the I2N Programs Info Session where you'll hear the first hand experience of researchers and founders from previous cohorts.
+Did you miss the I2N Programs Info Session?
+Watch the recording and get first-hand experience of researchers and founders from previous cohorts.